 - Tools for leading across differences and bringing emotional wellness to your leadership role

-- A network of professional individuals and organizations to share ideas and create solutions
+- A network of leaders to share ideas and create innovative solutions

-- A professional mentor relationship with GLLA alumni that will cultivate professional growth
+- A mentor relationship with GLLA alumni that will cultivate professional growth

-- Ongoing networking, training, and support of alumni
+- Ongoing networking, training, and support from GLLA alumni

 Emerging Leader Program participants will be given the opportunity to learn how to cultivate mentoring relationships.
 A mentor selected from program alumni will motivate and inspire leadership growth opportunities, and model the development of long-term, powerful relationships with professionals who may strongly influence your leadership skills and your life.